sibevin/random_token/README.md

 # Random Token

-Generate a random token in a simply way.
+A simple way to generate a random token.

     jjukoguwegcvclkuhljvsblrpfnd
     je         dzl            pu